 SMYAL is excited to announce that the application is open for the 2019 LGBT Youth Leadership Awards!Are you a self-identified LGBTQ youth who is 21 years old o…

 SMYAL Youth Housing Program participant Tre'vell was featured on NBC 4 Washington and spoke about his journey from being on the streets to being supported by S…

 Recently, DC public schools decided to change public school enrollment forms to include non-binary as a gender choice.
 SMYAL's Adalphie Johnson was featured in…

 Operations and Volunteer Manager

 K. Dane Snowden

-K. Dane Snowden is Chief of Staff of the National Cable & Telecommunications Association where he oversees the Association's day-to-day operations.
+K. Dane Snowden is Chief Operating Officer of the National Cable & Telecommunications Association where he oversees the Association's day-to-day operations.

 Get in Touch